Rhododendron suoilenhense (seedlings from CWT 6498)

 Picture of a 3 litre plant for illustrative purposes only

 (GRANDIA H4-5) Recently collected from Vietnam.
 Creamy white campanulate flowers with maroon basal flashes, in a rounded truss, April.
 Large foliage with indumentum on older leaves.
 Early intoductions to the UK have produced tall, majestic and fast growing trees when grown in good conditions.
+Full hardiness is not confirmed yet, but it seems to be hardier than other big leaved rhododendrons such as R. macabeanum or R. sinogrande.
 Height 150-175cm in 10 years.
 Requires moist acid soils.

 Flowers are broadly tubular campanulate, 8 lobed, in a truss of 15 flowers.
 One of the distinguishing features of R. suoilenhense is the juvenile foliage differing from the foliage of a mature flowering plant.
 Juvenile foliage is widely oblong, rugose, chartaceous (papery) and glabrous, with a wavy appearance.
 Mature leaves are elliptic to oblanceolate, dark green, shiny and almost flat, with a suede like brown unistrate indumentum on the lower surface, and measure 20-35cm long by 9-16cm broad, with a rounded apex.
 Petiole is round.